dabodamjan/BottomSearchBar/README.md

 ## About the author

 Created by Damjan Dabo.
-Follow me on [Twitter](https://twitter.com/DamjanDabo)
+If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/DamjanDabo) or make a pull request.

 ## License